crcz25/capstone_welding_analysis/README.md

 # To save a rosbag:

-We recommend to record a rosbag to test the code without the need of the camera.
+We recommend recording a rosbag to test the code without the need of the camera.
 The rosbag can then be played back to test the GUI and the processing code.

 1. Open a _Developer Command Prompt for VS 2019_ terminal, load the ROS2 Environment, and set the RMW Implementation and the ROS Domain ID using the following commands:
     ```bash